 PhDs

-A Doctorate (Doutoramento) is the highest available qualification in Portugal.
+A Doctorate (Doutoramento) is the highest qualification in Portugal.
 Courses normally take three or four years to complete, although there's no minimum period of enrolment.

-Programmes are available in a range of subjects and to be accepted onto a course you'll require a good undergraduate degree and a relevant Masters.
+To be accepted onto a course you'll require a good undergraduate degree and a relevant Masters.
 For courses taught in Portuguese, you'll also need to prove your proficiency in the language.

-To successfully achieve a PhD, you'll be tasked with producing a thesis and then need to publicly defend it to a panel of expert examiners.
+To successfully achieve a PhD, you'll be tasked with producing a thesis and you'll then need to publicly defend it to a panel of expert examiners.

 You can view Doctorate programmes at Study & Research in Portugal - Search.